smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 ## Modifying subscriptions and configurations

 Subscription configurations do not have to be static.
-You can change your subscription configuration dynamically by calling the following functions on the VRF v2 coordinator contract:
+You can change your subscription configuration dynamically by calling the following functions using the [VRFCoordinatorV2Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol):

-- Change the consumer set with `addConsumer(uint64 subId, address consumer)` or `removeConsumer(uint64 subId, address consumer)`.
+- Change the list of approved subscription consumers with `addConsumer(uint64 subId, address consumer)` or `removeConsumer(uint64 subId, address consumer)`.
 - Transfer the subscription ownership with `requestSubscriptionOwnerTransfer(uint64 subId, address newOwner)` and `acceptSubscriptionOwnerTransfer(uint64 subId)`.
-- Top up the subscription balance with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId));`.
-Any wallet can fund a subscription.
 - View the subscription with `getSubscription(uint64 subId)`.
 - Cancel the subscription with `cancelSubscription(uint64 subId)`.

-The full coordinator interface is available on [GitHub](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol).
-You can use the subscription management functions however you see fit.
+To send LINK to the subscription balance, use the LINK token interface with `LINKTOKEN.transferAndCall(address(COORDINATOR), amount, abi.encode(subId));`.
+Any wallet can fund a subscription.

 See the example in the [Subscription manager contract](#subscription-manager-contract) section to learn how to create a contract that can change your subscription configuration.

 ## Subscription manager contract

 In this example, the contract operates as a subscription owner and can run functions to add consumer contracts to the subscription.
-Those contracts need to include only the `requestRandomWords()` function, the `fulfillRandomWords()` functions with the correct coordinator parameters and the correct `subscriptionId` value to obtain their own random values and use the subscription balance.
+Those contracts need to include only the `requestRandomWords()` function, the `fulfillRandomWords()` functions with the correct coordinator parameters and the correct subscription ID to obtain their own random values and use the subscription balance.

 Subscription owners and consumers do not have to be separate.
 This contract can also act as a consumer by running its own `requestRandomWords()` function, but it must add itself as an approved consumer.
-This example creates the subscription and adds itself as a consumer when you deploy it.
+This example contract includes functions in the `constructor()` that creates the subscription and adds itself as a consumer automatically when you deploy it.

 ```solidity
 {% include samples/VRF/VRFv2SubscriptionManager.sol %}